dotnet/standard/docs/faq.md

 Think of the .NET Standard versions as concentric circles: higher versions incorporate all APIs from previous versions.

+## What about the breaking change between .NET Standard 1.x and 2.0?

+Based on your feedback we've decided to make .NET Standard 2.0 a strict superset of .NET Standard 1.6.
+The plan for handling .NET Framework 4.6.1 and .NET Standard 2.0 is outlined in the [spec](netstandard-20/README.md).

 ## Is the API set of a .NET Standard version fixed?

 Yes.
 A specific version of .NET Standard remains frozen once shipped.
 New APIs